klhuillier/con-error/README.md

 ### Basic features

+ConError:
-ConError attempts to avoid noise in stack traces by listing a full stack trace interleaved with exceptions thrown at each point in the stack.
+- attempts to avoid noise in stack traces by listing a full stack trace interleaved with exceptions thrown at each point in the stack

-ConError behaves as a rejected Promise and can be returned as one.
+- behaves similar to a rejected Promise and can usually be returned as one

-ConError allows including any plain object.
+- allows including any plain object

-ConError allows chaining errors together.
+- allows chaining errors together

-ConError will make a deep copy of any contextual object provided to it to prevent unexpected mutation of objects before inspection.
+- will make a deep copy of any contextual object provided to it to prevent unexpected mutation of objects before inspection

 ### Stack traces